 The east side of the first floor initially housed the office of Marty Behr's Mosquito Fleet boat company and Fleet Café.
 According to Marty Behr, the Fleet Cafe was a "sandwich, salad, coffee and beer & wine bar with music on Friday and Saturday evenings.
 We were there about two years, then the Raven restaurant replaced us."

 1993.
 Raven and Art Co-Op (Courtesy Ross Chapin).

 One of the three women who started the Raven was Sarah Eskenazi.
-According to Sarah, "I leased the space from Paul and Pam Shell.
+According to Sarah, "I leased the space from Paul and Pam Schell.
 The mosquito fleet was in the building.
 We did a little remodeling and opened the Raven Cafć.
 We then founded the South Whidbey Art Cooperative!
 My business plan included the thought that if you could please all 5 senses simultaneously you would have a successful experience.
 The gallery was on the street side with the cafe in the back.
 We added live and local acoustic music on the weekends.
 My mother even joined the Co-op!"

 According to Christie Schafer, the Art Co-Op "started with a meeting of interested artists who showed their work at the Raven Café on Memorial weekend 1992.
 Then a group decided to form a gallery starting in the back and moving to the front.
 The gallery remained here three years.
 Then we went to the Jones Department Store on First street, which is now Music for the Eyes."

 After the Artist Co-Op moved to First Street, the Raven Restaurant expanded to fill the entire east side.
 The Sapori Restaurant briefly replaced the Raven.

 2004.
 Braeburn Restaurant, Gregor Rare Books (Courtesy Robert Waterman).